SouravRoy-ETL/duckle/docs/02_workflows/04_database-ingestion-patterns.md

 Then use `src.mysql` for actual table reads.

 Important caveat: this needs a tested Dolt SQL Server config before becoming a foundation workflow.
-Capture host, port, database, user, and startup assumptions in `07_dolt-bootstrap-and-sqlserver-patterns.md`.
+Capture host, port, database, user, and startup assumptions in `07_dolt-parquet-workflows.md` if this path becomes useful alongside the CLI-first Parquet pattern.

 ## SQL Server and Synapse Pattern